 A few of you messaged saying I was wasting my money and didn’t understand why I would spend extra money when it’s easier to buy comforters or quilts.
 Well, you are partially right but in this case, I prefer to spend a little extra and here’s why!

-Well if that doesn’t have your head spinning I don’t know what will! ha.
-Many of you were confused (after I posted our board and batten wall post) about the differences and why we use them.
-Personally, they are easier to clean (regardless if they are natural materials or synthetic materials), especially in our Airbnb and easy to swap out for seasonal design changes.
+Personally, a duvet cover is easier to clean (regardless if they are natural materials or synthetic materials), especially in our Airbnb and easy to swap out for seasonal design changes.

 What is a Duvet